knuesel/typst-minideck/lib/util.typ

   return groups
 }

-// Return the body of the given outline item with link to its target, and with
+// Return the body of the given outline item with link to its target, optionally
-// numbering applied if any, using the index `i` (zero-based).
+// with numbering applied if any, using the index `i` (zero-based).
-#let format-outline-item(i, it) = {
+#let format-outline-item(apply-numbering, i, it) = {
   let text = it.body
-  if it.numbering != none {
+  if apply-numbering and it.numbering != none {
     let preceding-zeros = (0,) * (it.level - 1)
     let number = numbering(it.numbering, ..preceding-zeros, i + 1)
     text = number + [~] + text